rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 of `#n+1`) in `n`.

-Note that, in this encoding scheme, sequence `r` can in general be described as a sequence of parent nodes, even though one node (i.e. `r[4]`) is not defined as a parent.
-After all, it is associated with an invalid child reference.
+Note that, in this encoding scheme, sequence `r` can in general be described as a sequence of parent nodes, even though one node (e.g. `r[4]`) is not defined as a parent.
+After all, it is associated with the invalid child reference (x).

-Note that the index values in `d` are greater than the corresponding index in `r`.
+Note that each index value in `d` is greater than the corresponding index in `r`.
 Because of that, this scheme may be described as being **forward-oriented**.
-Hence, an index value of `#n+1` would be appropriate for the invalid reference index (x), which would then overall be a non-constant reference.
+Hence, an index value of `#n+1` would be appropriate for the invalid reference (x), which would then be an overall non-constant reference.

-Note that this orientation greatly **depends on the tree traversal** algorithm that was used to form the above sequences, which will in general be a "root to leaf" oriented traversal (i.e. in tree order).
+Note that this orientation greatly **depends on the tree traversal** algorithm that was used to form the sequences, which will in general be a "root to leaf" oriented traversal (i.e. in tree order).

 <!-- ======================================================================= -->
 ## con - any number of child nodes